 Around 75 percent of your immune system is located in your gut.
 Your gut and brain are inextricably linked through the gut-brain axis.
 Ever wondered what was behind that feeling of butterflies in your stomach?
 Look no further than oxytocin – just one more example of how your gut really is your “second brain.”
 Your T-regulatory cells, which are responsible (6) for keeping your immune system balanced, are boosted (7) when there is an increase in oxytocin.

 5. Cuddling lowers inflammation

-In functional medicine, chronic inflammation is one of the main things we look for when assessing a person’s health.
+In functional medicine, chronic inflammation is one of the main things we look for when assessing a person’s health, making this one of the most important cuddling benefits.
 Besides just boosting inflammation-fighting T-regulatory cells, oxytocin also works to lower inflammation by reducing pro-inflammatory cytokines like IL-6.

 6. Physical touch reduces anxiety

-No one can argue that cuddling is a peaceful activity.
-Now, science is showing (8) oxytocin’s ability to lower anxiety, even in severe anxiety disorders such as social anxiety disorder and generalized anxiety disorder.
+No one can argue that cuddling is a peaceful activity, but does cuddling reduce stress?
+Now, science is showing (8) oxytocin’s ability to lower anxiety, even in severe anxiety disorders and generalized anxiety disorders.
 Hold your sweetie’s hand to calm your nerves next time you are feeling anxious.

 7. Oxytocin reduces heart disease risk

 Stress, anxiety, chronic inflammation, and high blood pressure – all risk factors for heart disease – are lowered when your body releases oxytocin.
 So, in honor of your health, cuddle away!